ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     where $P$ is a generic point on the plane.

--   (As you can guess, in algebraic geometry, planes are represented by bivectors, and their equation is identical to that of a line: a marvel if you do calculations by hand!)
+-   (As you can guess, in algebraic geometry, planes are represented by bivectors: calculations are much simpler, especially if you employ projective geometric algebra!)

 # Standard Plane